 You’ll also learn to be a part of a team and to do things with and for others.

 When other people in your program know exactly what you’re going through — and depend on you to help them make it through the day?

 You’ll be much better at holding yourself accountable.

 Especially if you’re an older adult struggling with addiction (or just a determined person), you may think that you’re strong enough to fight addiction on your own.

 But doing so isn’t just next to impossible — it’s also incredibly dangerous.

 Your body may go into shock, and you may put your very life at risk if you don’t get professional help and treatment.
 This is especially true during your initial detox phase.

 When you enroll in wilderness therapy programs for adults, you’ll be surrounded by people who are both psychologically and medically trained to help you to heal.

 In addition to the proper physical care during detox, the staff will also help to facilitate activities and discussions between those who are healing.

-At Seven Ponds Treatment, our wilderness program usually caps at between six to eight participants.
+At Seven Ponds Treatment & Renewal, our wilderness program usually caps at between six to eight participants.